-By Air.
 The Netaji Subhash Chandra Bose International Airport (CCU) situated at Dumdum is the best option to reach here by flight.
 Earlier, this airport was known as the Dum Dum Airport.
 It has been named after one of the freedom fighters of India.

-The Kolkata Airport is considered as the largest hub for air traffic in the eastern part of the country.
-This airport handled 20 million passenger traffic during the fiscal year of 2017-2018 on an annual basis and is considered as the fifth busiest airport in India.
+The Kolkata Airport is considered the largest hub for air traffic in the eastern part of the country.
+This airport handled 20 million passenger traffic during the fiscal year of 2017-2018 on an annual basis and is considered the fifth busiest airport in India.

 After you deboard at the airport, you will need to cover the total distance of 15-20 km.
 For this, you can hire a cab or opt for some other means of transportation.

 Here is how you can reach here by the following flight routes.

 Delhi - Board IndiGo, Go Air, Spicejet, Vistara flights from Indira Gandhi International Airport.
 The airfares start from Rs.3,000

 Lucknow - Board IndiGo, Go Air, Vistara flights from Lucknow Airport.
 The airfares start from Rs.3,000

 Patna - Board IndiGo, Spicejet, Air India, Vistara airlines from Patna Airport.
 The airfares start from Rs.2,500